 Keep using birth control for at least 1 month after your last dose of copanlisib.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using copanlisib.

 Do not breastfeed while using this medicine, and for at least 1 month after your last dose.

 How is copanlisib given (Aliqopa)?

-Copanlisib is injected into a vein through an IV.
+Copanlisib is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 This medicine must be given slowly, and the infusion can take at least 1 hour to complete.

 Copanlisib is given in a 28-day treatment cycle.
 You will receive the medicine only on certain days of each cycle.
 Your doctor will determine how long to treat you with this medicine.

 Copanlisib affects your immune system.
 You may get infections more easily, even serious or fatal infections.
 Your doctor will need to examine you on a regular basis.

 Your blood pressure will also need to be checked often.

 What happens if I miss a dose (Aliqopa)?